 As members of our community, Saint Leo University students are expected to conduct themselves at all times in accord with good taste and respect for others.
 In addition, they must observe the regulations of the University and all local, state, and federal laws.
 All University community members-faculty, staff, employees, students-have the right and obligation to report violations of civil or University regulations to the appropriate University Vice President or Associate Vice President.
-Special note on Center and Online Students: Center Directors serve as designees of the Associate Vice President for Student Services with respect to Center students.
-The Director of COL Student Services for the Center for Online Learning serves as the designee for students enrolled wholly online.
+Special note on Center Students: Center Directors serve as designees of the Associate Vice President for Student Affairs or designee with respect to Center students.

-Should a University community member encounter a disruptive student, the student shall be asked politely, but firmly, to leave the classroom (or wherever the locus of disruption).
+Should a University community member encounter a disruptive student, the student shall be politely, but firmly, asked to leave the classroom (or wherever the locus of disruption).
 A University community member has the authority to do this if the student is acting in a disruptive manner.
 If the student refuses, the appropriate office shall be notified.

-Additionally, if a student demonstrates a lack of respect for a faculty or staff member by raising his/her voice, using profanity, and/or being aggressively argumentative, the student may be found in violation of the University's core values and placed on conduct probation, suspended, or dismissed from the University.
+Additionally, if a student demonstrates a lack of respect for a faculty or staff member by raising his/her voice, using profanity, and/or being aggressively argumentative, the student may be found in violation of the University's core values and brought through the conduct process which may result in conduct probation, suspension, or dismissal from the University.